-My nursing toddler first hit me (with a huge pout face) when he wanted to nurse after I said, “not now”.
+My 3rd toddler first hit me (with a huge pout face) when he wanted to nurse after I said, “not now”.
 He didn’t get what he wanted and lashed out with emotion.

-In this situation I held his hand while saying in a firm and serious voice, “We don’t hit.
-That hurts.
+I held his hand while saying in a firm and serious voice, “We don’t hit.
+That hurts mama.
 Show me gentle.”
 And rubbed my chest lightly so he could see what I wanted.

 No, I wasn’t able to nurse him just because he calmed down…he was still mad.
 But he wasn’t hitting me and that was a win.

 Stay close by your toddler until they are no longer hitting

 If there’s ever a time to be a helicopter parent, it’s when your toddler tries to hit or bite!
 It’s the fastest way to shut it down.